huu12345/snow-albedo-feedback/README.md

 ## Process/

 The Process folder includes the complete data processing workflow.
 It contains:
+- emergent_constraint \
+  This folder is used to calculate the constrained decadal SAF<sub>NET, following the emergent constraint approach of Liu et al. (2023).

 - snow_albedo_feedback \
   This folder is used to calculate the total snow albedo feedback (SAF<sub>NET</sub>) and its snow cover feedback component (SAF<sub>SNC</sub>) and snow metamorphism feedback (SAF<sub>TEM</sub>) component on the seasonal and decadal timescales.
 Each shell script is named according to timescales and datasets.